robotframework/robotframework/doc/userguide/README.txt

-Robot Framework User Guide was created with a text editor, using `reStructuredText (reST)`_, which is the markup syntax and parser component of Docutils.
+Robot Framework User Guide was created with a text editor, using `reStructuredText (reST)`_, which is the markup syntax and parser component of Docutils_.
 In reST, simple markup is used to indicate special parts of text, such as section headings, bullet lists, and emphasis.
 Some general formatting principles of reST that are followed in Robot Framework User Guide are presented here.